What is a tax-free investment?

 Are contributions to tax-free investments deductible for income tax purposes?

-Contrary to contributions towards approved annuity and retirement funds, contributions to tax-free investments are not allowed as deductions for income tax purposes.
+Contrary to contributions towards approved annuity and retirement funds, contributions to tax-free investments are

 Procedures when the holder of a tax-free investment dies